-The capital account in accounting refers to the general ledger that records the transactions related to owners funds i.e. their contributions as well as earnings earned by the business till date after reduction of any distributions such as dividends.
+The capital account in accounting refers to the general ledger that records the transactions related to owners’ funds, i.e., their contributions and earnings earned by the business after reducing any distributions such as dividends.
 It is reported in the balance sheet under the equity side as “shareholders’ equity” in the case of a company.

-- For a sole proprietorship, the amount in this account would consist of the proprietor’s contributions net of any amounts withdrawn, i.e. drawings and accumulated profits to date.
+For a sole proprietorship, the amount in this account would consist of the proprietor’s contributions net of any amounts withdrawn, i.e., drawings and accumulated profits to date.